tkuwill/Awesomewm.dotfiles/README.md

 ## Wallpaper is from [桜](https://www.pixiv.net/en/artworks/80518034).
 ---

-My Awesomewm dotfiles used in ArchLinux.
+My Awesomewm dotfiles used in archlinux.
 </br>Also I put my .zshrc, .vimrc, .Xresources here.
 If you need, you can use those.
 </br>However, I **DO NOT** promise that those must work in your computer.
 </br>So, maybe use the part that you need, which is a good choice, I thought.